 - Forgotten World Highway

 The Twin Coast Discovery Highway takes you along both coasts of the “Winterless North”.
 Sea, sun and sand await in Northland along this 800 km (500-mile) circular route of the region.

 Auckland to Whangarei

 Then carry on to the Bay of Islands, with beaches, boats and dolphins.
-Kerikeri is another township along the way, where you can walk behind Rainbow Falls, and taste wine and chocolate!
+Kerikeri is another township along the way, where you can walk to Rainbow Falls and taste wine and chocolate!
 Get more Bay of Islands inspiration from the 14 Best Things to Do in the Bay of Islands.

 Down the west coast, the Twin Coast Discovery Highway takes you on State Highway 12 through Opononi, Omapere and the Waipoua Forest to see the gargantuan kauri trees.
 This stretch of coast is known as the Kauri Coast.
-Stop at the Kai Iwi lakes, near Dargaville, for sailing, waterskiing or swimming or take a short walk around the Trounson Kauri Park on an evening for a chance of spotting kiwi birds.
+Stop at the Kai Iwi Lakes, near Dargaville, for sailing, waterskiing or swimming or take a short walk around the Trounson Kauri Park on an evening for a chance of spotting kiwi birds.

 Back to Auckland

 Finally, State Highway 12 connects back to State Highway 1 and to Auckland.
 Take a detour on State Highway 16 through the scenic Waitakere Ranges and Piha for some epic surf, black-sand beaches and waterfalls.

 For more information on what to do in Northland, feast your eyes on our Northland category.